akshaytekam/Spark-Streaming-Projects/Real time streaming from Kafka Example/Readme.md

 ### Read the json payload from Kafka topic --> Explode & Flatten this data into dataframe --> using spark show the topic data to the console in real-time.

 ## Content:
-- Read streaming data from KAFKA
+- Read streaming data (json payload) from KAFKA
-- Flatten and capture device data
+- Flatten and capture device data in console

 ## STEPS:
 - Go to jupyter lab and start spark session with .config for installing jar packages. (in order to support kafka, we need this)